hilogames/Flippy/Development.md

   - Self-Programming.
 Special construction or manipulations segments move or rotate or create other segments when activated.

+- From goals screen, tap on a results row to show the simulation run.
+  Inputs will be set accordingly, and Flippy will be put on the starting platform and started.

 - Infinite grid.
 Restrict minimum zoom, but have no world size.
   Display unused sectors in gray or something, to make it easier to